nchak431/BMF/R/README.md

 **mfbvar.R**

-Code for implementing the estimation by R package `mfbvar', using the model by Schorfheide and Song as in the paper 'Real-Time Forecasting With a Mixed-Frequency VAR'.
+Code for implementing the estimation by R package `mfbvar', using the model by Schorfheide and Song as in the paper 'Real-Time Forecasting With a Mixed-Frequency VAR' by Schorfheide and Song.

+**midas.R**

+Code for fitting MIDAS regression model by R package `midasr', as given in the paper 'Midas regressions: Further results and new directions' by Ghysels, Sinko and Valkanov.

+**random_walk.R**

+Code for fitting the benchmark model used in forecasting : a random walk model with drift.

+**quarterly_VAR.R**

+Code for fitting a quarterly VAR model which was fitted to the real macroeconomic data used in the paper.

 **prepare_data1.R**